zpainter/iassist/content/community/dvig.md

 ### Data Visualization Interest Group (DVIG)

-The IASSIST Data Visualization Interest Group will focus on promoting a greater understanding of data visualization – its creation, uses, and importance in research, across disciplines.
+The IASSIST Data Visualization Interest Group will focus on promoting a greater understanding of data visualization â€“ its creation, uses, and importance in research, across disciplines.
 Data Visualization supports a means to make sense of data, through visual representation, and to communicate ideas and information effectively.

 Particular areas of focus and discussions include, but are not limited to the following: